 - There is no significant variation in ATV length when comparing the different sizes of engines from 420cc and up.

-- I have included touring models, but there are no touring models available in the 600 -750 cc range.
+- I have included touring models, but no ones are available in the 600 -750 cc range.
 That’s why the average in this engine size range is lower.

 Finally, we’ll have a look at the average ATV height.